-The most tragic possibility that might happen when one sees a loved one off to sea is that the loved one may not return.
+The most tragic possibility when a loved one heads off to sea is that he or she may not return.
 Sadly, that sometimes happens.
-It is especially painful when you find out that the maritime employer of your loved one exhibited negligence which eventually caused the wrongful death of your fisherman, tugboater, longshoreman, or other maritime-employed loved one.
-This company needs to be held accountable for its actions.
+It is especially painful when you find out that the maritime employer of your loved one exhibited negligence, which eventually caused the wrongful death of your fisherman, tugboater, longshoreman, or other maritime-employed loved one.
+The employer or vessel owner should be held accountable for its actions or lack thereof.

-If your loved one died due to mistakes or negligence on the part of his or her employer or of the owner of the vessel he or she was on, your loved one deserves justice, and you deserve to be compensated for your loss.
+If your loved one died due to mistakes or negligence on the part of his/her employer or if the owner of the vessel he/she was on, your loved one deserves justice, and you deserve to be compensated for your loss.
 A maritime death can be a complicated matter, requiring a careful investigation and an in-depth understanding of the law.
 Nevertheless, you should act as soon as possible and learn about your legal options.
 Wrongful death claims allow the family of a person who has died to recover damages.
 There are four bodies of maritime law that addresses death claims: general maritime law, the Jones Act, the Longshore and Harbor Workers’ Compensation Act (LHWCA), and the Death of the High Seas Act.

-If you’ve lost a loved one at sea, the Seattle maritime wrongful death lawyers at Anderson Carey Williams & Neidzwski can help you recover your losses and fight for justice for your loved one.
-We will fight to ensure that you are compensated to the fullest extent of the law.
-Our maritime lawyers at Anderson Carey Williams & Neidzwski, PLLC, our wrongful death maritime attorney have the experience to help you, whether your loved one’s accident occurred in the Gulf of Alaska, Bering Sea, North Pacific, Puget Sound, or the Inside Passage of Southeast Alaska.
+If you’ve lost a loved one at sea, the maritime wrongful death lawyers at Anderson Carey Williams & Neidzwski, PLLC can help you recover for your losses and fight for the justice you and your loved one deserve.
+We will do our best to ensure that you are compensated to the fullest extent of the law.
+At Anderson Carey Williams & Neidzwski, PLLC, our wrongful death maritime attorney have the experience to help you, whether your loved one’s accident occurred in the Gulf of Alaska, Bering Sea, North Pacific, Puget Sound, or the Inside Passage of Southeast Alaska.
 Call us today at 1 (800) 262-8529 or send an online message to set up a free consultation.

 Call 1 (800) 262-8529 today.

-DOHSA covers damages that are pecuniary, or financial.
-These include loss of support, loss of services performed in the house, medical expenses incurred before death, funeral expenses and other tangible costs.
-Damages like loss of consortium and pre-death pain and suffering are not available under DOHSA.
-Only the spouse, children or dependents of the deceased may make a claim under the Death on the High Seas Act, and the claim must be brought against the ship’s owner.
+DOHSA covers damages that are pecuniary or financial.
+Pecuniary damages include loss of support, loss of services performed in the house, funeral costs (if paid by the family members), and other economic losses.
+Non-pecuniary damages like loss of consortium and pre-death pain and suffering are not available under DOHSA.
+Only the spouse, children, or dependents of the deceased may make a claim under the Death on the High Seas Act, and the claim must be brought against the ship’s owner.
 As a result of DOHSA being extremely limited and not offering recovery for non-pecuniary compensation (e.g., pre-death medical expenses, funeral expenses) to families for those killed at sea, it is important to have an experienced attorney that can carefully evaluate every potential option under other types of offshore wrongful death claims.

 If the death of your loved one is not covered by DOHSA, there are other legal paths to pursue compensation.
-Your Seattle maritime injury lawyer can help you determine the best path.
+Your experienced maritime injury lawyer can help you determine the best path.

-The Jones Act, also passed in 1920, covers claims of negligence in injuries to seamen.
+The Jones Act, also passed in 1920, covers claims of negligence causing injury to seamen.
 Those injuries include wrongful death.
-If your loved one was within three miles of the U.S. shore, he or she was in territorial waters and DOHSA does not apply.
+If your loved one was within three miles of the U.S. shore, he or she was in territorial waters, and DOHSA does not apply.
 However, the Jones Act does.
-Much like DOHSA, you can recover for financial losses, but likely not for loss of consortium or other nontangible damages.
+Much like DOHSA, you can recover for financial losses, but likely not for the loss of consortium or other nontangible damages.

-If your loved one was within three miles of the shore, general maritime law also applies for wrongful death.
+If your loved one was within three miles of the shore, general maritime law also applies to wrongful death.
 Under a general maritime law wrongful death claim, you may be able to recover for nonpecuniary damages, like loss of consortium.
-The families of passengers, or nonseafarers, may also supplement an award with state law if the loss was within three miles of the coast.
+In some instances, state law may supplement an award if the loss was within three nautical miles of the coast.

-If your loved one was a stevedore, longshoreman, ship repair worker, welder, crane operator or other land-based maritime employee, you may also be able to seek compensation under the Longshore and Harbor Workers’ Compensation Act.
+If your loved one was a stevedore, longshoreman, ship repair worker, welder, crane operator, or another land-based maritime employee, you may also be able to seek compensation under the Longshore and Harbor Workers’ Compensation Act.
 The LHWCA permits negligence actions against vessels pursuant to 33 U.S.C. § 905(b).

 Having an experienced maritime attorney by your side is crucial because offshore death cases are very different from onshore cases of wrongful death.
-Call us today at 1 (800) 262-8529 or send an online message for a free consultation with the Seattle, Portland, and Bellingham maritime injury attorneys of Anderson Carey Williams & Neidzwski.
+Call us today at 1 (800) 262-8529 or send an online message for a free consultation with the Seattle, Bellingham, Portland, and San Francisco maritime injury attorneys of Anderson Carey Williams & Neidzwski, PLLC.